About Dr. Westendorf

 In 2007, Dr. Westendorf returned to Mayo Clinic as an associate professor in orthopedics and biochemistry and molecular biology.
 She was promoted to professor in both fields in 2011.
 She currently holds the Margaret Amini Professorship in Orthopedic Regenerative Medicine Research.

 Dr. Westendorf's research interests focus on the molecular and epigenetic mechanisms regulating endochondral and intramembranous bone formation, repair and regeneration with the goal of improving the care of individuals with skeletal diseases such as osteoarthritis, osteoporosis and bone tumors.
 Her lab is currently focused on understanding how Phlpp phosphatases control bone growth and articular cartilage health.
-She has been funded by NIH since she was a postdoctoral fellow.
+She has been funded by the National Institutes of Health (NIH) since she was a postdoctoral fellow.

 Dr. Westendorf believes in service.
 She has served the musculoskeletal field for over 20 years as a member of the boards, councils and committees of the American Society of Bone and Mineral Research (ASBMR), the Orthopaedic Research Society (ORS), and the International Federation of Musculoskeletal Research Societies (IFMRS).
 Within the IFMRS, she serves on the Big Data Working Group, which recently launched a Musculoskeletal Knowledge Portal for genomic data in collaboration with the Broad Institute.